RituRaniGithub/Statistical-Analysis-Of-Diabetes-Risk/README.md

 9. Is diabetes risk higher among individuals with lower education or income levels?
 10. Which factors remain most strongly associated with diabetes risk after multivariable adjustment?

----

-## Relevance
-The findings from this analysis are relevant for healthcare providers, insurers, and public health organizations aiming to identify populations at higher risk of diabetes.
-By highlighting strong associations between diabetes risk and conditions such as high blood pressure, high cholesterol, and cardiovascular disease, the analysis supports the need for early screening and integrated management of chronic conditions.
+The findings from this analysis are relevant for healthcare providers and public health organizations aiming to identify populations at higher risk of diabetes.

-Additionally, the observed role of socioeconomic factors and cost-related barriers to healthcare access indicates that diabetes risk is influenced not only by individual health behaviors but also by structural constraints.
-These insights can help guide targeted prevention programs, risk stratification efforts, and policy decisions focused on improving early diagnosis, healthcare accessibility, and long-term cost reduction.
+The insights can help guide targeted prevention programs, risk stratification efforts, and policy decisions focused on improving early diagnosis, healthcare accessibility, and long-term cost reduction.

----

 ## Methods Used
 - Exploratory Data Analysis (EDA)
 - Chi-square tests for categorical variables
 - Mann–Whitney U tests for continuous variables
 - Logistic Regression (Odds Ratio interpretation for key risk factors)

----

 ## Tools and Libraries
 - Python